-- 4.18 Plan 5: Visual Context shows a more detailed aerial image of the appeal site that shows the features described below.
-I refer to the Representative Viewpoints (Plan 6) when describing the character and features. - 4.19 The site comprises a single field of approximately 10 hectares that is managed as grassland, bound by native hedgerows and hedgerow trees.
+- 5.21 Figure 5: Visual Context Local (volume 2 of my evidence) shows a more detailed aerial image of the appeal site that shows the features described below.
+I refer to the Representative Viewpoints (Figure 7) when describing the character and features. - 5.22 The site comprises a single field of approximately 10 hectares that is managed as grassland, bound by native hedgerows and hedgerow trees.
 A length of hedgerow extends west into the site from Ilkeston Road.
-A single oak tree lies within the field to the northeast of the site (Photoviewpoint 13). - 4.20 The land slopes gently from Sowbrook Lane to the south towards the Nutbrook Canal that bounds the site to the north. - 4.21 To the east, the site is bound by mature hedgerows and trees that run alongside Ilkeston Road, which extends north from the junction with Sowbrook Lane and Low's Lane on the south-eastern corner of the site (Photoviewpoints 1 3).
+A single oak tree lies within the field to the northeast of the site (Photoviewpoint 13). - 5.23 The land slopes gently from Sowbrook Lane to the south towards the Nutbrook Canal that bounds the site to the north. - 5.24 To the east, the site is bound by mature hedgerows and trees that run alongside Ilkeston Road, which extends north from the junction with Sowbrook Lane and Low's Lane on the south-eastern corner of the site (Photoviewpoints 1 3).

-- 4.22 To the east of Ilkeston Road, Private's Pond fishing lake is located alongside the Nutbrook Canal, on the edge of the former ironworks.
-The pond is set amongst trees and scrub that run alongside the road, containing the land beyond (Photoviewpoint 7). - 4.23 To the south, Sowbrook Lane extends from the junction westwards towards Kirk Hallam.
-A line of electricity poles and overhead lines run alongside the southern boundary, north of Sowbrook Lane.
-The hedgerow along Sowbrook Lane is maintained and clipped, allowing views of the residential development at Hallam Fields beyond the Nutbrook corridor north of the canal (Photoviewpoint 6a) - 4.24 A row of 12 terraced cottages (Sowbrook Cottages / The Twelve Houses) extend along the southern edge of Sowbrook Lane at the road junction to the south of the site (see photograph below).
+- 5.25 To the east of Ilkeston Road, Private's Pond fishing pond is located alongside the Nutbrook Canal, on the edge of the former ironworks.
+The pond is set amongst trees and scrub that run alongside the road (Photoviewpoint 7). - 5.26 To the south, Sowbrook Lane extends from the junction westwards towards Kirk Hallam.
+A line of electricity poles and overhead lines run alongside the southern boundary of the appeal site, north of Sowbrook Lane.
+The hedgerow along Sowbrook Lane is maintained and clipped, allowing views of the residential development at Hallam Fields beyond the Nutbrook corridor north of the canal (Photoviewpoint 6a) - 5.27 A row of 12 terraced cottages (Sowbrook Cottages / The Twelve Houses) extend along the southern edge of Sowbrook Lane at the road junction to the south of the site (see photograph at Figure 4.3 below).
 A substation and edges of the former quarry and works at Stanton Precast front the road beyond palisade fencing (Photoviewpoint 6b).

-Figure 9: Sowbrook Cottages
+Figure 5-4: Sowbrook Cottages

-- 4.25 To the west, the site is bound by a belt of trees, woodland and scrub that run along the line of the former Staunton Arm of the Nutbrook Canal.
-A fishing pond, Rough's Hole, lies to the northwest of the site, adjacent to the canal and set within an area of trees, hedges and scrub. - 4.26 The northern edge of the site alongside the canal is defined by mature trees and hedgerows, with some gaps in the vegetation west of Stanton Bridge (Photoviewpoint 8). - 4.27 To the north of the site, the canal runs under Stanton Bridge.
+- 5.28 To the west, the site is bound by a belt of trees, woodland and scrub that run along the line of the former Staunton Arm of the Nutbrook Canal.
+A fishing pond, Rough's Hole, lies to the northwest of the site, adjacent to the canal and set within an area of trees, hedges and scrub. - 5.29 The northern edge of the site alongside the canal is defined by mature trees and hedgerows, with some gaps in the vegetation west of Stanton Bridge (Photoviewpoint 8). - 5.30 To the north of the site, the canal runs under Stanton Bridge.
 There is a small private car park and fishing platforms belonging to the Stanton Angling Club alongside the towpath.
 The canal is lined with trees and vegetation, containing the site.